 "Gentlemen," he began as the students settled into their narrow wooden benches, "your attention is directed to a few numerical challenges from yesterday's lesson.
 Pray begin...in silence."
 He was possessed of a selfcongratulatory smile, a certainty that these would prove sufficiently challenging to guarantee the maintenance of good order among the sometimes boisterous entourage, at least for a few minutes.
+All the Light Here Comes from Above

 At a desk near the back of the room he spotted an unfamiliar face, a boy with black hair and intense dark eyes, peering into a book.
 The preceptor stepped slowly along the aisle until he stood towering above the lad.